MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Preliminary

-The privacy parameter (privacy budget) $\epsilon$ used to present the privacy level achieved by the output of the mechanisms.
-If $\epsilon$ = 0, it ensure the perfect privacy guarantee, which means $D_{1}$, $D_{2}$ can not be distinguished by observing the output of algorithm, if $\epsilon$ = $\infty$, there is no privacy guarantee at all.
-In general, differential privacy mechanism can be achieved by adding noise to the output of a query function with a privacy parameter between 0 and 1.
-The mechanism used to achieve $\epsilon$ - differential privacy is called differentially private sanitizer and it always associated with the sensitivity, also known as $L_{1}$ - Sensitivity, defined as follows:
+In general, a differential privacy mechanism can be achieved by adding noise to the output (synthetic dataset) with a privacy parameter between 0 and 1.
+The mechanism used to achieve $\epsilon$ - differential privacy is called differentially private sanitizer and it is always associated with the sensitivity, also known as $L_{1}$ - Sensitivity, defined as follows:

-\begin{mydef} ($L_{1}$ - Sensitivity) For a query function $f: D^{n} \to \mathbb{R}^{d}$ which maps datasets to real number domain, the sensitivity of the query function f for the neighboring datasets $D$, $D'$ is defined as follows:
+\begin{mydef} ($L_{1}$ - Sensitivity) For a function $f: D^{n} \to \mathbb{R}^{d}$ which maps datasets to real number domain, the sensitivity of the function f for all neighboring datasets pairs $D$, $D'$ is defined as follows:

 \end{mydef}